VaidhyaMegha/vaidhyamegha-knowledge-graphs/docs/open_knowledge_graph_on_clinical_trials/Article.md

 - This filtered and sorted MRCOC file currently is of 40 GB size with same row count i.e. 1.7 Billion rows
 - List of trials along with articles, persisted above in database is used to a build a sorted list of article ids.
 - This list of article ids is read one id at a time, i.e. it is read in a streaming fashion.
-- Filtered and sorted MRCOC file is also read in a streaming fashion in a file co-parsing patterns.
+- Filtered and sorted MRCOC file is also read in a streaming fashion in a file [co-parsing pattern](https://www.linkedin.com/pulse/why-algorithmic-thinking-needed-vaidhyamegha).
 - Matches are found between articles and MRCOC file records while linearly parsing both.
-- All matches are saved into knowledge graph as edges using Apache Jena @10.1145/1013367.1013381. @10.1145/1629501.1629525.
+- All matches are saved into knowledge graph as edges using Apache Jena @10.1145/1013367.1013381 @10.1145/1629501.1629525

 ## Linking genes to MeSH DUIs

 - NLM provides PheGenI, a search tool and database for linking Phenotype MeSH literals to Gene IDs.
 - Phenotype/trait along with Gene Id 1 and Gene ID 2 are selected from the PheGeni file.
-- If trait is already present in the knowledge graph i.e. if the trait is found to be linked to any trial, then below edges are added using Apache Jena @10.1145/1013367.1013381. @10.1145/1629501.1629525.
+- If trait is already present in the knowledge graph i.e. if the trait is found to be linked to any trial, then below edges are added using Apache Jena @10.1145/1013367.1013381 @10.1145/1629501.1629525
   - trait --> Gene Id 1
   - trait --> Gene Id 2